 misbehaves suddenly when he has always been a good dog.

-Aggressive & destructive behaviours, leg lifting, marking, mounting, barking & etc… It’s very important
+a leader.
+Aggressive & destructive behaviours, leg lifting, marking, mounting, barking & etc… It’s very

 You must understand that all dogs develop behaviour problems.